 TIME FOR CELEBRATIONS !!!
 Wedding celebrations , festivals, ceremonies it is perfect occasion to wear your favorite florals.
 It is wise to choose romantic scents with a smell of sophistication.
 This you will find in floral types of perfumes.
 When you yourself are in a bit of a romantic occasion make use of oriental perfumes to enhance your sensuality.

 When its time to go on that special date or for an romantic evening dinner, orientals and woodsy perfume add an air of mystery and seduction.
 For seductive scents vanilla, basil, cinnamon draw as much attention as musks do.

 Choosing a fragrance suitable for particular event of occasion is important.

-Our ability to smell and our sensitivity to scents changes over short periods of time, between morning, afternoon and evening, before and after a meal, as well as over longer periods with changes of season and temperature, hormonal changes, during pregnancy, according to our state of healthand as we grow older.
-Our sense of smell is directly linked to our emotional state as well as to genetic patterns that define physical balance and health.
+Our ability to smell and our sensitivity to scents change over short-periods of time -- between morning, afternoon and evening; before and after a meal; as well as over longer periods with changes of season and temperature; hormonal changes; during pregnancy; according to our state of health; and as we grow older.
+Our sense of smell is directly linked to our emotional state, as well as to genetic patterns that define physical balance and health.
 Some research suggests that our smell sensitivity declines as we age, so we may tend to prefer stronger, more long lasting scents as we get older.
-Medical and pysological conditions affect our ability to smell or alter our perception of perfume.
+Medical and physiological conditions affect our ability to smell or alter our perception of perfume.

-Women tend to switch fragrances due to factors including change of mood, special occasion, change of season, a friends recommendation, popularity of the perfume or something seen in press or TV advertising.
+Women tend to switch fragrances due to factors including change of mood, special occasion, and change of season, a friend's recommendation, and popularity of the perfume or something seen in press or TV advertising.

 Recent research indicates that each person's natural body scent profile ( and perhaps pheromone profile) is a unique and is defined genetically.